jimni/android-sms-debugger/README.md

 The PDUs are decoded according to [3GPP TS 23.040](https://portal.3gpp.org/desktopmodules/Specifications/SpecificationDetails.aspx?specificationId=747) and I honestly have no idea how this will work in a non-GSM environment (e. g.
 CDMA).

 This app systematically crashes by design and has no tests whatsoever :)

+Your questions, requests, etc. are more than welcome in GitHub issues.